 Example: [wlm_nonmember] this text can only be seen by non-members [/wlm_nonmember]

-A list of some of the available WishList Member Mergecodes:
+Some of the available WishList Member Mergecodes:

 First Name: [wlm_firstname]